Key Points

 In the terrestrial realm there is a transition from a gymnosperm-dominated flora to an angiosperm (flowering plant)-dominated one.
 The toothless crown-group birds survived, as did the living groups of amphibians, turtles, lepidosaurs, and crocodylians.
 The long-snouted champsosaurs (distant kin to the archosaurs) survived and thrived in the early Cenozoic, but have subsequently died out.

-Some Older Ideas
+Some Outdated Ideas

 Many hypotheses proposed for the K/Pg Extinction.
 In evaluating the hypotheses, must consider: